Our Founder, Anna Hertzberg

 Young Artists Competition

 Since 1956, a Young Artists Competition has been held each spring for serious students of music who reside or study in Texas, with $10,000+ in cash prizes.
-The latest competition, focusing on pianists, was held March 9, 2024.
+The competition rotates among three disciplines: piano, voice, and strings.
 The next competition, for voice, will be held March 15, 2025.

 Learn More